 - State/Province: Enter the location's state or province, if applicable

-- Time Zone: Choose the time zone for the location
+- Time Zone: Select the location's time zone

 - In the Addressing section: